-2017 2016
+2018 2017

-Cash surrender value of life insurance \$ 16,128 \$ 13,785
+Cash surrender value of life insurance \$ 14,320 \$ 16,128

-Capitalized software 1,784 1,812
+Capitalized software 2,742 1,784

-Equity method investment 6,755 6,366
+Equity method investment 7,252 6,755

 Prepaid pension 2,538

-Deposits and other 3,015 3,350
+Deposits and other 3,705 3,015

-Total \$ 30,220 \$ 25,313
+Total \$ 28,019 \$ 30,220

 The Company has entered into contracts insuring the lives of certain employees who are eligible to participate in certain non-qualified pension and deferred compensation plans.
 These insurance contracts are used to fund the non-qualified pension and deferred compensation arrangements.
 The insurance contracts are held in a trust and are available to general creditors in the event of the Company's insolvency.
-Changes in cash surrender value are recorded in operating expense and were not significant in 2016 and 2015.
-In 2017, increases in cash surrender value totaled \$2.3 million and were offset by expenses related to the non-qualified pension and deferred compensation plans funded by the insurance contracts.
+Changes in cash surrender value are recorded in operating expense.
+Decreases in cash surrender value totaled \$1.8 million in 2018 and increases totaled \$2.3 million in 2017.
+Changes in cash surrender value were not significant in 2016.